Kmer-File-Format/kff-reference/README.md

 # Header

 The file header defines values that are valid for the whole file.
-Some variables, such as k, are not defined in the header but in a section (called 'global values declarations').
+Some variables, such as k, are not defined in the header but in a section (called 'values declarations').
 That way, if multiple k values are used, the file can redefine k on the fly between sections.